 Effectively embed learning technology into your organization's L&D strategy with this complete guide.Available to pre-order from 3rd February 2017

-Learning Technologies in the Workplace enables the L&D professional to ask the right questions about the learning technology available, taking into account the level of IT support, the level of subject matter expertise in-house, the staff's training needs and the level of personalization required.
+Featuring case studies and insights from some of the biggest names inf the field like Nick Shackleton-Jones of BP and Rhys Giles of Dixons Carphone, Learning Technologies in the Workplace enables the L&D professional to ask the right questions about the learning technology available, taking into account the level of IT support and subject-matter expertise in-house, the staff's training needs and the level of personalization required.
 This book also highlights pitfalls to avoid, shows how to identify potential resistance and underlying issues and explains how to win the support of all stakeholders, from senior management to marketing and IT, to ensure the project's greatest chance of success.

 Donald H Taylor is chairman of the Learning and Performance Institute, the Learning and Skills Group and the Learning Technologies Conference.
 He also is an independent consultant and editor of Inside Learning Technologies magazine.
 He was voted the number one 'mover and shaker' in the UK elearning industry in 2010, 2011, 2012 and 2013.